Missouri vs. South Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- Missouri has combined with its opponents to score more than 55 points in seven of nine games this season.

-- Missouri's games this season have gone over 55 points seven of nine times.
+- South Carolina's games have gone over 55 points in three of eight chances this season.

+- Saturday's over/under is 0.4 points higher than the combined 54.6 PPG average of the two teams.

-- In 37.5% of South Carolina's games this season (3/8), the teams combined to score more than Saturday's total of 55.
+- The average total in Tigers games this season is 61.2, 6.2 points more than Saturday's total of 55.

-- The two teams combine to average 54.6 points per game, 0.4 less than the total in this contest.

-- The 60.5 points per game these two squads have allowed to opponents this season are 5.5 more than the 55 over/under in this contest.

-- Tigers games this season feature an average total of 61.2 points, a number 6.2 points higher than Saturday's over/under.

-- In 2021, games involving the Gamecocks have averaged a total of 50.1 points, 4.9 fewer than this game's set over/under.
+- The 50.1 PPG average total in Gamecocks games this season is 4.9 points fewer than this game's over/under.

 Missouri Stats and Trends

-- When Missouri records more than 23.7 points, it is 0-7 against the spread and 4-3 overall.
+- Missouri is 0-7 against the spread and 4-3 overall this season when the team records more than 23.7 points.

-- When Missouri amasses more than 344.9 yards, the team is 0-7 against the spread and 4-3 overall.
+- In games that Missouri picks up more than 344.9 yards, the team is 0-7 against the spread and 4-3 overall.

-- The Tigers have eight giveaways this season, while the Gamecocks have 19 takeaways .
+- This year, the Tigers have eight turnovers, 11 fewer than the Gamecocks have takeaways (19).

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.